arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Read last output content and put into 'actual' variable.
 Assert.Equal(expected, actual);
 Try change something, the test fail.
-But, remember?
-It isn't 100% regression bug free.
+But remember, it isn't 100% regression bug free.
 Clean up test code.

 # EPISODE 2

 ## Bad Code Smell
-We do when have to add a feature to a program, and the code is not structured in a convenient way.
+We do refactoring when have to add a feature to a program, and the code is not structured in a convenient way.
 The set of inconvenient way is called bad code smell.
 The Martin Fowler's Refactoring Book list 22 Code Smells, of various scope from methods to classes.
 There are other books that define different smells or same smells with different names.
 With every smell is associated a list of possible refactoring.
+The correct refactoring depends from what is our final goal.
-Except some special refactoring, we can divide it in three basic movements: extract, inline and move.
+We can divide refactoring in three basic movements: extract, inline and move.
-This basic refactoring are at the heart of bigger refactoring, we sum little behaviour to get bigger behaviour.
+This basic movements are at the heart of bigger refactoring (we sum little behaviour to get bigger behaviour).
 Most of the time before get the final design we pass through various intermediate steps that increase the level of dirtiness of the code.
-Sometimes which refactoring is better in which case, is difficult to say, it depends, so we use heuristics or prototypes.
 Another aspect is that smells and refactoring was born into OOP circle.
 Nothing stop to find smells and apply refactoring related to different programming paradigms like FP or other NFR aspect like performance.